Croquet and Chastleton

 Chastleton House and Gardens is the unlikely place where the rules of the game of Croquet were properly codified.
 The person responsible for this was a man called Walter Whitmore Jones, who was born and lived at Chastleton in the 19th century.

-He found a little bit of success with a game called Frogs & Toads, but others, such as The Game of War (similar to Chess), lost him money.
+He found a bit of success with a game called Frogs & Toads, but others, such as The Game of War (similar to Chess), lost him money.

 He put aside board games and turned to inventing objects such as the Bootlace Winder and the Railway Carriage Signal, both patented in 1864.
 Needless to say, he didn’t make much money from either of them.
 He also managed to persuade the publisher Longmans to publish two volumes of his poetry, but again they were not warmly received.

 Always looking for the next big thing, Walter took up Croquet and it quickly became an all-consuming passion.
-He installed lawns at Chastleton and recognizing there were no standard rules (Croquet set makers made up their own), he set about creating both rules and tactics for the game.
+He installed lawns at Chastleton and recognizing there were no standard rules (Croquet set makers made up their own), he set about creating new rules and tactics for the game.

-Not be defeated Walter founded a new club, the National Croquet Club, which went on to work with the All England Croquet Club in further revising the laws and rules of the game.
+Not be defeated, Walter founded a new club, the National Croquet Club, which went on to work with the All England Croquet Club in further revising the laws and rules of the game.

 Walter Whitemore Jones died in London at the relatively young age of 41 of throat cancer.
 A somewhat difficult man, Walter, at the time of his death, had refused to become involved with anymore revisions of the rules of Croquet due to yet more disagreements.

 We still celebrate our association with Croquet here at Chastleton and you can find our lawns set up ready for a game all through the summer.
 Come and have a go!